M-Rohan05/M-Rohan05/README.md

 Final-year student of Artificial Intelligence and Data Science, graduating in 2026, I enjoy building end-to-end data projects — from data cleaning and EDA to dashboards and actionable reporting.

 🔍 Actively seeking Data Analyst Intern or Fresher roles where I can work on real-world data-driven problems and contribute to meaningful business decisions.

-📚 Currently exploring: AI · Machine Learning · NLP · Dashboard Storytelling
+📚 Currently exploring: AI · Machine Learning · NLP · Dashboard Storytelling.

 ---

 ## 🛠️ Tech Stack